 Other types of improvements may qualify on a case-by-case basis.
 Please contact Liz Stenning at [email protected] to inquire about project eligibility.

-Yes, you can request funding for any amount up to $3,750.
+Yes, you can request reimbursement for any amount up to $5,000.
+Priority will be given to projects that costs at least $1,000.

 If the project falls under the applicant’s responsibility per their lease agreement, the Property Owner Authorization Form is not required.
 For example, some leases may require the tenant to replace broken windows.
-In this case, the Property Owner Authorization Form would not be required.
+In this case, proof of responsibility may be required in place of the Property Owner Authorization Form.

 Yes, a property owner can submit an application for more than one property located in Downtown Everett.
 We will consider all applications, but we intend to provide funding for as many different businesses and property owners as possible.

-If any funding is unallocated, another round of grants may become available later in the year.
+If any funding is unallocated, another round of grants may become available later in the year or next year.
 Businesses may apply more than once, but we will prioritize funding as many different projects, businesses, and locations as possible.